JakeTurner616/sd-b64-api/README.md

 http://127.0.0.1:5000/text?input=%22monkey%20with%20a%20hat%22
 ```

-Response is sent as json `b64-image` containing the base64 encoded data.
-Heres an example of a python program to accept this data and decode it into an image:
+Response is sent as json titled: `image-b64` containing the base64 encoded data.
+Heres an example of a simple python program to accept this data and decode it into an image:

 ```python
 import base64